flamelily-bluescsi/bluescsi/v2db25miniboarduk.md

 {% include carousel3.html %}

-This is the NEW Board (2024.01a) only version 2 DB25 Mini Kit version of the BlueSCSI for UK buyers.
+This is the Board (2024.01a) only version 2 DB25 Mini Kit version of the BlueSCSI for UK buyers.
 This is usually used externally from the computer.
 Some soldering will be required to complete this device.
 If you prefer a complete and tested device please choose the Full option.
 The Suface Mount Components are pre-soldered to the PCB so only through hole soldering is required.
-The normal hex nuts have been replaced with flat screws so as to allow plugging into the 25 pin socket flush.
+The normal hex nuts have been replaced with screws so as to allow plugging into the 25 pin socket flush.
 You will need to supply your own Raspberry Pi Pico!

-* New Mini Version (2024.01a) (No Pico supplied)
+* Mini PCB Version (2024.01a) (No Pico supplied)
 * SMD already soldered
 * Hex nuts replaced with screws
 * Always on termination (no termination jumper)